uviclibraries/html-css/act-4.md

 - You may have noticed that all the text in both paragraphs is still pink in colour.
 This is becasue the `p` selector (in the class block above my `p.class` class) still determines the colour value for _all_ `p` selectors.
 Put another way, the `p` has **precedence** over `p.class`.
 Another way to think about this is that my `p.class` **inherits** the values of the `p` selector because the `p` selector is higher up in the CSS hierarchy.
   - Note that CSS hierarchy, or "style order," is very complicated, but the curious can consult [this handy chart](https://vecta.io/blog/definitive-guide-to-css-styling-order/definitive-guide-to-css-styling-order.611928c06a.svg) to see how it all fits together.
 - However, I can override this precedence order by adding a declaration (a tech-language definition for the combination of a CSS property and its value) within my `p.class`.
-I have declared a colour for the text (`color: #ffffff;`):
+In the following example I have declared a colour for the text (`color: #ffffff;`):

 ```
 p.bigger-text {